Our city: Montreal, Canada

 Diversity and culture

 Whatever your passion, Montreal has it.
-Whether you’re sampling local produce at one of five public markets, checking out the nightlife, trekking in the nearby Laurentian Mountains, or “festival-hopping” at more than 100 annual festivals, you’ll find plenty to see, do and enjoy in your new home.
+Whether you’re sampling local produce at one of five public markets, checking out the nightlife, trekking in the nearby Laurentian Mountains, or “festival-hopping” at more than 100 annual festivals, you’ll find plenty to see, do and enjoy.
 And as Lonely Planet notes, “Few cities can compete with Montréal’s mouth-watering mix of food, festivals and fun-centric living.”

 If you like food, you’ll love Montreal.
 The city is home to some 6,000 restaurants—among North American cities, only New York has more per capita.
 Cafés, museums and green space abound—of Montreal’s 2,200 hectares of parks, perhaps the loveliest is Parc Mont-Royal, a hilly urban oasis beside McGill’s downtown campus, and designed by the planner behind New York City’s Central Park.